 Whether you’re 5 or 95, it’s important to have a medical home.
-A medical home is a place where a team of medical professionals can provide you with personalized care, follow your health status over time and spot potential problems before they become life-threatening.
+A medical home is a place where a team of medical professionals know your story and can provide you with personalized care, follow your health status over time and spot potential problems before they become life-threatening.

-Greenville Health System has physicians located at multiple sites across the Upstate committed to serving you and your family.
+At practices across the upstate region, Greenville Health System has physicians committed to serving you and your family.
 Plus, as part of GHS, these physicians have access to approximately 400 specialists, should you need one.

 Family Medicine Doctors

-Family medicine is the medical specialty that provides continuing, comprehensive health care for the individual and family.
-The scope of family medicine encompasses all ages, both male and female, each organ system and every disease entity.
-Family medicine physicians typically attend a four-year medical school and complete a three-year residency before passing a board- certification exam.
+Family medicine doctors provide continuing, comprehensive health care for the individual and family throughout the course of life.
+The scope of family medicine encompasses all ages, each organ system and every disease entity.
+Family medicine doctors typically attend a four-year medical school and complete a three-year residency before passing a board-certification exam.

 - Palmetto Medical Associates

 Internal medicine doctors are specialists who diagnose, treat and care for adults across the spectrum, from health maintenance to complex illness.
 At least three of their seven or more years of medical school and postgraduate training are dedicated to learning how to prevent, diagnose and treat diseases affecting adults, which then is followed by passing a board-certification exam.

 Internal medicine-pediatrics (Med-Peds) doctors provide general health care to adults and children of all ages, but have an added special focus on treating adults diagnosed with lifelong conditions in childhood, such as cystic fibrosis, diabetes, congenital heart disease and autism.
 These physicians typically attend a four-year medical school followed by a four-year residency (two years in internal medicine and two in pediatrics) before passing a board-certification exam.
 GHS’ two Heritage Pediatrics & Internal Medicine practices are the only ones in the Upstate that feature all Med-Peds doctors.